josephsmithberger/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 Since Godot 4.2, the **Stretch Scale Mode** setting allows you to constrain the automatically determined scale factor (as well as the manually specified **Stretch Scale** setting) to integer values.
-By default, this setting is set to fractional, which allows any scale factor to be applied (including fractional values such as 2.5).
-When set to integer, the value is rounded down to the nearest integer.
-For example, instead of using a scale factor of 2.5, it would be rounded down to 2.0.
+By default, this setting is set to `fractional`, which allows any scale factor to be applied (including fractional values such as `2.5`).
+When set to `integer`, the value is rounded down to the nearest integer.
+For example, instead of using a scale factor of `2.5`, it would be rounded down to `2.0`.
 This is useful to prevent distortion when displaying pixel art.

-Compare this pixel art which is displayed with the viewport stretch mode, with the stretch scale mode set to fractional:
+Compare this pixel art which is displayed with the `viewport` stretch mode, with the stretch scale mode set to `fractional`:

 @Image(source: "multiple_resolutions_pixel_art_fractional_scaling.png", alt: "Fractional scaling example (incorrect pixel art appearance)") {Checkerboard doesn't look "even".
 Line widths in the logo and text varies wildly.}

-This pixel art is also displayed with the viewport stretch mode, but the stretch scale mode is set to integer this time:
+This pixel art is also displayed with the `viewport` stretch mode, but the stretch scale mode is set to `integer` this time:

 @Image(source: "multiple_resolutions_pixel_art_integer_scaling.png", alt: "Integer scaling example (correct pixel art appearance)") {Checkerboard looks perfectly even.
 Line widths are consistent.}

 For example, if your viewport base size is 640×360 and the window size is 1366×768:

-- When using fractional, the viewport is displayed at a resolution of 1366×768 (scale factor is roughly 2.133×).
+- When using `fractional`, the viewport is displayed at a resolution of 1366×768 (scale factor is roughly 2.133×).
 The entire window space is used.
 Each pixel in the viewport corresponds to 2.133×2.133 pixels in the displayed area.
 However, since displays can only display "whole" pixels, this will lead to uneven pixel scaling which results in incorrect appearance of pixel art.

-- When using integer, the viewport is displayed at a resolution of 1280×720 (scale factor is 2×).
+- When using `integer`, the viewport is displayed at a resolution of 1280×720 (scale factor is 2×).
 The remaining space is filled with black bars on all four sides, so that each pixel in the viewport corresponds to 2×2 pixels in the displayed area.

 This setting is effective with any stretch mode.
-However, when using the disabled stretch mode, it will only affect the **Stretch Scale** setting by rounding it down to the nearest integer value.
-This can be used for 3D games that have a pixel art UI, so that the visible area in the 3D viewport doesn't reduce in size (which occurs when using canvas_items or viewport stretch mode with the integer scale mode).
+However, when using the `disabled` stretch mode, it will only affect the **Stretch Scale** setting by rounding it down to the nearest integer value.
+This can be used for 3D games that have a pixel art UI, so that the visible area in the 3D viewport doesn't reduce in size (which occurs when using `canvas_items` or `viewport` stretch mode with the `integer` scale mode).

 > Tip:
 >